m0hithreddy/MID/README.md

 ## Overview

-* MID is a HTTP download accelerator.
+* MID is a HTTP[S] download accelerator.

-* Traditional HTTP download accelerators use HTTP range requests to achieve this.
+* Traditional HTTP[S] download accelerators use HTTP range requests to achieve this.

-* MID also uses HTTP range requests to achieve download acceleration but it takes it to the next level by involving multiple network-interfaces in the download (hence bandwidth boost)
+* MID also uses HTTP range requests to achieve the download acceleration but it takes it to the next level by involving multiple network-interfaces in the download (hence bandwidth boost)

 ## Dependencies